top of page

 DOUNIA SILEM - https://www.doo-eat.fr/

-Both Laura and Dounia have cooked very successfully for Simply Gascony holiday house parties in 2023 – so this could be an idea for your holiday in 2024?
+Both Laura and Dounia have previously cooked very successfully for Simply Gascony holiday house parties and are now booked to do so in 2025 – could this be an idea for your holiday in this year?

 (£59 pppn)